exovm/fsociety/README.md

 A: run command prompt as administrator or use `pip install --user opencv-python numpy`

 **Q: the terminal looks weird/corrupted**
-A: your terminal doesn't support the visual effects. run with `RUN_ME.bat --safe` instead.
+A: your terminal doesn't support the visual effects. run with `cd windows && RUN_ME.bat --safe` instead.

 **Q: "cv2 module not found"**
 A: opencv didn't install properly. try `pip uninstall opencv-python` then `pip install opencv-python`